benmvp/slides/2020/jsconfhi/perfect-lib.md

 </div>

 NOTES:
-- The first thing we need are helpful docs
+- The first thing we need are Helpful Docs
 - Docs that explain:
   * How to install the library
   * Examples of how to use the library
-  * Full API spec once I know how to use the library
+  * Full API spec once I already know how to use the library
-- Question: **So what makes Helpful Docs possible?**
+- Question for us: **So what makes Helpful Docs possible?**

 /////
 <!-- .slide: data-background="url(../../img/perfect-lib/calle-macarone-15wIddvL5dU-emergency-instructions-guide-unsplash.jpg) no-repeat center" data-background-size="cover" -->